huaminghuangtw/Evergreen-Notes/Permanent-Notes/walk.md

 * **Active Walks:** I will often spend my active walks listening to an audiobook or podcast, or thinking about something specific that I want to work through (a problem, writing idea, etc.).
 * **Passive “Tech-Free” Walks**
 	* Passive walks are “atelic” [^1] activities (meaning they are done with no goal in mind).
 These walks are 30-60 minutes and are done at a slow, leisurely pace with no technology.
 Leave your phone at home.
 [Let your mind wander.
 Allow your ideas to mingle.
 I'd suggest bringing a little pocket notebook to log anything interesting that comes into your head (it will happen!).](Creativity%20is%20just%20connecting%20things.md)
 	* Raw dog your walks.
 When you go out for a walk, leave your phone behind—no calls, no music, no podcasts.
 Just you and your thoughts.
-It's one of the best things you can do for your brain and mind, and I promise you'll feel the difference.
+It’s one of the best things you can do for your brain and mind, and I promise you’ll feel the difference.
 	* Go on a walk without phone.
 * Nordic Walking
 * Walking Meditation